 European NHRIs take part in ENNHRI’s peer-exchange visits, focusing on their role in (post-)conflict situations

-In recent months, the National Human Rights Institutions (NHRIs) of Armenia, Bosnia and Herzegovina, Georgia, Germany, Northern Ireland, Portugal and Serbia have taken part in the peer-exchange visits programme, a feature of ENNHRI’s Project on the role of NHRIs in situations of (post-)conflict.
+In recent months, the National Human Rights Institutions (NHRIs) of Armenia, Bosnia and Herzegovina, Georgia, Germany, Kosovo*, Northern Ireland, Portugal and Serbia have taken part in the peer-exchange visits programme, a feature of ENNHRI’s Project on the role of NHRIs in situations of (post-)conflict.
 The programme stems from a call by ENNHRI members for more opportunities for NHRIs to work closer together.

 The peer-exchange visits serve to enhance the capacities of participating NHRIs working in (post-)conflict situations and strengthen their ties with other European NHRIs, encouraging solidarity within ENNHRI.
 They also help increase understanding of the roles and responsibilities of NHRIs working in (post-)conflict contexts, encourage exchanges of good practices, methodologies and practical tools, and allow for specific human rights concerns to be addressed.

-The latest peer-exchange visit took place in August in Berlin, Germany, where the Head of the Cabinet of the NHRI of Bosnia and Herzegovina (Ombudsmen of Bosnia and Herzegovina), Haris Šahbaz, visited the German NHRI (German Institute for Human Rights).
+In August, a peer-exchange visit took place in Berlin, Germany, where the Head of the Cabinet of the NHRI of Bosnia and Herzegovina (Ombudsmen of Bosnia and Herzegovina), Haris Šahbaz, visited the German NHRI (German Institute for Human Rights).
 The visit addressed the work of the institutions on various fields, such as asylum and migration, business and human rights, and disability rights.
 Participants also exchanged methods and practices relating to human rights monitoring and reporting, communication, promotion and education.